 - a.
-State the Problem: The objective of this project is to monitor four specific parameters at three established DHEC water quality monitoring stations within the Gills Creek (Gills Creek) and Broad River Watersheds (Smith Branch) for 6 years.
+State the Problem: The problem of this project is to be compliant with the City's Consent Decree.
+As such, the City is to monitor four specific parameters at three established DHEC water quality monitoring stations within the Gills Creek (Gills Creek) and Broad River Watersheds (Smith Branch) for 6 years.
 This monitoring will be performed quarterly during years 1-3 and monthly from years 4-6. - b.
-Identify the Decision- No pre-determined decisions are to be made due to the proposed monitoring.
-All data collected under this plan is a requirement mandated by SEP projects and will be collected to ensure environmental compliance.
-By using established monitoring sites, water quality data collected by Columbia will be available to DHEC for comparison to historic water quality data taken by DHEC for assessment purposes. - Inputs to the Decision- Lab and field data, in addition to historical data from DHEC monitoring - d.
-Define the Study Boundaries- The study boundaries are noted and discussed in Section 1.4 and Figure 2.
+Identify the Decision- All data collected under this plan is collected to ensure environmental compliance.
+By using established monitoring sites, water quality data collected by Columbia will be available to DHEC for comparison to historic water quality data taken by DHEC for assessment purposes.
+Ultimately, no additional sampling will occur, regardless of the results. - c.
+Inputs to the Decision- Lab and field data, in addition to historical data from DHEC monitoring - d.
+Define the Study Boundaries- The study boundaries are noted and discussed in Section A6 and Figure 2.
 At each sampling site within the study boundaries, water samples will be collected at a depth of 6-12 inches. - e.
-Develop an analytical approach and a decision rule- All data collected under this plan is collected to ensure environmental compliance with the SEP.
-No future efforts or decisions are planned based on the outline of this plan. - f.
-Specify Limits on Decision Error See Section 0 for information on error-minimization strategies used in this study.
+Develop an analytical approach and a decision rule- The analytical approach to this sampling effort was established by the EPA and DHEC.
+All data collected under this plan is done so to ensure environmental compliance with the SEP.
+No future efforts are planned based on the outline of this plan. - f.
+Specify Limits on Decision Error See Section B5 for information on errorminimization strategies used in this study.